VinayKumarBuddhi/Alzheimers-sAssist/README.md

 ## 💡 Why Alzheimer’s Assist?
 Alzheimer’s Assist is more than just an app – it’s a lifeline for families.
 By combining AI, security, and thoughtful design, we aim to empower those living with Alzheimer’s and their loved ones.

 ---

+## 🧑‍💻 What I Did
+- **Architected the system:** Designed the full-stack layout across frontend, backend, and ML components.
+- **Implemented backend APIs:** Built Express routes for authentication, family member management, and face operations.
+- **Integrated face recognition:** Wrote Python scripts (dlib) for embedding and comparison, and wired them to Node.js.
+- **Added secure auth:** Implemented JWT-based authentication and middleware protections.
+- **Developed the frontend:** Crafted React pages and components with Tailwind CSS for a clean UX.
+- **Set up deployment:** Deployed a single Azure App Service hosting the Node.js backend and serving the React build via Express; wired CI/CD with GitHub Actions.

+---